-The Radiation and Biomolecular Physics Division's accelerator facilities continue to support a broad range of research efforts in the areas of industrial and medical dosimetry, homeland security, radiation-hardness testing and materials-effects studies.
+The Radiation Physics Division's accelerator facilities continue to support a broad range of research efforts in the areas of industrial and medical dosimetry, homeland security, radiation-hardness testing and materials-effects studies.

 The Division's accelerator facilities continue to support a broad range of research efforts in the areas of industrial and medical dosimetry, homeland security, radiation-hardness testing and materials-effects studies.
 Topics of research during this reporting period included: (1) a broad-energy range calibration of charged-particle spectrometers used in space-flight applications, (2) calibration of a beta spectrometer which will be employed in a fundamental nuclear physics measurement of the neutron lifetime, (3) solar cell performance validation studies at several different electron energies and fluencies, and (4) an international bi-lateral comparison of high-energy photon dose standards jointly conducted with the Bureau International des Poids et Mesures (BIPM).